dojitza/ispovesti.ml-backend/README.md

 todo:

-pagination details of main ispovesti fill db with real ispovesti figure out a way to send new generated ispovesti to the server. test real time generation on server record user finishing arena intro and make a 'dont show this again' checkbox comments
+test real time generation on server record user finishing arena intro and make a 'dont show this again' checkbox comments